Source2Synth: Synthetic Data Generation and Curation Grounded in Real Data Sources: Results

 \subsection{Multi-Hop question answering}

-\paragraph{Overall performance of \ourtool on MHQA} We report the experimental results in Table~\ref{tab:toolcurator_results-mhqa}.
-We include the baselines of the vanilla instruction-tuned LLM, a \textit{fine-tuned LLM} using only the HPQA 500 examples from the train split (second row), and ~\FTone which only uses the uncurated synthetic data for fine-tuning (third row).
-All fine-tuned methods outperform the instruction-tuned model (first row).
-Using only synthetic data or only HotPotQA data for fine-tuning demonstrates worse performance than when combined, whether the synthetic data is curated (fifth row) or not as in ~\FTone (fourth row).
-Once we use the full \ourtool pipeline to obtain the curated synthetic dataset for fine-tuning we see further performance improvements~\FTtwo (fifth row) over not curating the data (fourth row).
+We report the experimental results in Table~\ref{tab:toolcurator_results-mhqa} using zero-shot and three-shot prompts (~\autoref{ft2_mhqa}).
+All fine-tuned models outperform the first two baselines where we prompt the Llama2 70B-Chat and Claude3.5 Sonnet instruction-tuned models.
+We observe that using only synthetic data or only HPQA data for fine-tuning has worse performance than when combined, whether or not the synthetic data is curated (\FTtwo{},~\FTone{}).
+In all models where we use the full~\ourtool{} pipeline we see further performance improvements (~\FTtwo,~\FTtwocomb) vs not curating the data (~\FTone,~\FTonecomb).

+In~\autoref{tab:toolcurator_results-mhqa}, we can simulate the no-data regime by analysing the case where we fine-tune Llama2 70B-Chat with synthetic data only.
+We observe that fine-tuning without the additional 500 entries from HPQA minimally hinders performance (since the difference between~\FTtwo vs~\FTtwocomb is 1.13\%).

+\textbf{Scaling performance}~\ourtool{} can be leveraged when the amount of available data is low.
+In Figure~\ref{scaling_law_plot}, we study how performance changes when adding more synthetic data in the fine-tuning data mix, which includes 500 samples from the HPQA train split.
+We perform the analysis on both~\FTonecomb{} and~\FTtwocomb{} to showcase the impact of the curation technique.
+During the curation step, the following percentages of samples were removed: 7\% for 500, 8\% for 750, 11\% for 1250.

+In both cases, uniformly over all data mix sizes, we see that applying the~\ourtool{} pipeline results in a stronger model.
+For the~\FTonecomb{} model (fine-tuned with uncurated samples), providing more synthetic examples leads to a steady improvement in performance across all data sizes, for both zero-shot and three-shot prompting variants.
+The~\FTtwocomb{} model follows a similar trend, consistently outperforming the uncurated version of the model.
+Overall, we observe that using our synthetic data generation pipeline to construct more synthetic data brings further performance gains.

-\textbf{Analysis of performance on different question types and levels of difficulty} We study the capabilities of our model by analysing the performance of LLM-Curated-1250 with particular focus on the type and difficulty of the questions -- namely hard/medium/easy bridge and comparison questions.
-We compare the performance of the base model, the model fine-tuned on HotPotQA, and ~\ourtool according to the difficulty level, as provided by the HotPotQA dataset.
-We also subdivide the results according to the type of question (bridge vs. comparison).
-Results are given in \autoref{tab:bridge_and_comparison_split}.
+\textbf{Analysis of performance with respect to different question types and levels of difficulty} In Appendix~\ref{sec:further_exps_bridge_vs_comparison}, we study the capabilities of our model by analysing the performance of LLM-Curated-1250 with a particular focus on the type and difficulty of the questions: hard/medium/easy bridge and comparison questions.
+In~\autoref{tab:bridge_and_comparison_split}, we compare the performance of the base model, the model fine-tuned with HPQA only, and the model fine-tuned using~\ourtool{}, according to the difficulty level, provided in the HPQA train dataset.
+We also subdivide the results according to question-type (bridge vs. comparison).